mizzb/quizly/README.md

 # Quizly quiz app - Clean Architecture + Mobx
 A Flutter Quiz application with CLEAN Architecture and Mobx state management integrated with opentdb.

-This is part of an interview.
-It took me about 2 days.
-I hope you enjoyed it and I'm looking forward to get your feedback about it.

 #features:
 - State management using Mobx
 - CLEAN Architecture